Arvonne Fraser Library

-Arvonne Fraser Library (formerly the Southeast Library) is a public library in Minneapolis, serving the University community.
+Arvonne Fraser Library (formerly the Southeast Library) is a public library in Minneapolis that sits on the east bank of the University of Minnesota campus in the Dinkytown neighborhood and serves residents of the University community.
 Designed by Ralph Rapson and built in 1963, the library is an example of brutalist architecture.
 The building originally housed a credit union for state and university employees before a 1967 repurposing, when it became the Southeast Library.
 Following a subsequent renovation from 2018 to 2020, the library was renamed after Arvonne Fraser, a women's rights advocate and political campaigner.

 The library was preceded by several related historical libraries, which occupied other sites throughout the area.
 These included branches established under the leadership of Gratia Countryman, chief librarian of the Minneapolis Public Library from 1904 to 1936.

 Predecessors

 The Arvonne Fraser library was preceded by several others serving the same community.

 East Side Branch, 1891–1904

-The third branch of the Minneapolis Public library opened on November 1, 1891 in the old Winthrop School building at 22 University Avenue Southeast.
+The third branch of the Minneapolis Public library opened on November 1, 1891, in the old Winthrop School building at 22 University Avenue Southeast.
 It was replaced by the Pillsbury Library in 1904.